The Postman Always Rings Twice (1981 film): Soundtrack

-On May 14, 2012 Intrada Records released Michael Small's complete score for the first time.
+On May 14, 2012, Intrada Records released Michael Small's complete score for the first time.

 Release and reception

 The film was screened out of competition at the 1981 Cannes Film Festival.
 Upon release, the film was poorly received by many critics, who felt that the remake of the 1946 film of the same name was wasted.
 They also believed the ending was "very weak" compared to the original film.
 They also criticized that the meaning of the title is not explained in the remake, which led to confusion among viewers.
+In a mixed review, Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and called it "an absolutely superb mounting of a hollow and disappointing production."
 Jack Nicholson later said "If you ran a question through this industry about The Postman Always Rings Twice, most people would surmise that it wasn't successful.
 That is not true.
 I know it made money, because I received overages, so it must've grossed about as much as Chinatown and much more than Carnal Knowledge.
 But people are anxious to disqualify it."